 Welcome to my H2OBungalow home tour!

-The nice thing about putting my home tour together ,and even updating occasionally, is that it reminds me of how far we’ve come.
-Which is good, because taking on a project house that needs literally everything is a long term commitment.
+The nice thing about putting my home tour together and updating it from time to time is that it’s always fun to see how far we’ve come.
+Which is good.
+Taking on a project house that needs literally everything is a long term commitment.
 A gentle reminder of just how much we’ve accomplished is good for the psyche and the heart.

 One of my projects was to paint the outside of my home.
 Yes, I did it all by myself..and saved a bundle too!